 - Breathing problems.
 Life-threatening breathing problems can occur from tightening of the vocal cords and muscle rigidity in the neck and abdomen, especially during a generalized spasm.

 - Blockage of a lung artery (pulmonary embolism).
 A blood clot that has traveled from elsewhere in your body can block the main artery of the lung or one of its branches.

-You can easily prevent tetanus by being immunized.
+You can prevent tetanus by being vaccinated.

 - 2 months